The Marlowe

 We will put in place appropriate safeguards (both in terms of our procedures and the technology that we use) to keep your personal information as secure as possible.
 We will ensure that any third parties we use for processing your personal information do the same.

 We will not usually transfer, process or store your data anywhere that is outside of the European Economic Area.
-However, if such processing does take place, The Marlowe will ensure that companies who undertake it adhere to the EU-U.S. Privacy Shield agreement.
+However, if such processing does take place, The Marlowe will take steps to ensure that your privacy rights continue to be protected as outlined in this policy.

 Your rights to your personal information